bnlrnz/xsite_ue/README.md

 ![](/Doc/set3.png)

 ## Setting Up the Plugin
 - Enable the Plugin in the Project Settings.
+(It should be under "Project" not "Built-In"; Scroll all the way down in the plugins windows left bar.)
 - Select "OffAxisLocalPlayer" as Local Player Class in the Engine - General Settings

 ![](/Doc/set1.png)